 Gap & Old Navy

 - Prices ending in .47, .49, .97 or .99 - Thanks to current Old Navy employee, John, for this tip.
 If the price ends with any of these, then the item is marked as clearance or discontinued and is probably the best price you’re going to get.
 TIP: Keep an eye out for clearance sales where they lower the clearance price by a flat 30% of 40% off.
 They typically do this at the end of the season to clear out old merchandise.

 The Home Depot, with it’s cavernous aisles and sporadically dispersed orange apron patriots, has a very simple pricing system.
 Make sure you drop popcorn on the ground so you can work your way back to the front of the store after you have found your final markdown air compressor.
 Here is all you need to know:

-- Prices ending in .06 - that is the final markdown and lowest price you are going to EVER get on the item.
+- Prices ending in a 6. like .06, .66 - that is the final markdown and lowest price you are going to EVER get on the item.
 Buy!